 Packages can also be used where assets are not literally bolted to one another but are still checked out/in together.
 For example a laptop bag, laptop and it’s charger.
 Now if you plan to use these together at all times, these can be packaged together.
 Assets in a package can not be checked-in/out, individually.
 Here is a screengrab for a laptop package.
 Learn More on Packages.

 When to use Bundles

 Bundles are for creating a loose association of asset types and can include inventory alongside assets.
-For example, if you need a SLR camera for your photo shoot, you’re not concerned with a specific item # per se but that you be assigned anyone of the available SLR cameras.
+For example, if you need an SLR camera for your photo shoot, you’re not concerned with a specific item # per se but that you be assigned anyone of the available SLR cameras.
 Bundles come in handy for such scenarios.
-Let’s say you want to have a bundle for Photo Shoot where you require a camera, a flashlight and 2 lens.
-You can add 3 groups/subgroups for cameras, flashlights and lens.
+Let’s say you want to have a bundle for Photo Shoot where you require a camera, and a flashlight.
+You can add 2 groups for the cameras and the flashlights.
 Now whenever you are going for a photoshoot, you can checkout this bundle.
-From groups/subgroups, it’ll pull up the available camera, 2 flashlights and 2 lens to save you the trouble of identifying the available assets within each of those groups/subgroups.
+From groups, it’ll pull up the available camera, and a flashlight to save you the trouble of identifying the available assets within each of those groups/subgroups.
 You can also add inventory in a bundle.
+Learn More about Bundles.

 Here is a screen grab for a Photo Shoot bundle.